 Appleton, WI 54911

-Held annually at various spots along a one mile stretch in downtown Appleton, the Mile of Music Festival is the largest of its kind in the Fox Cities.
-Presented by Fox Communities Credit Union and produced by Willems Marketing & Events led by CEO and festival co-founder Dave Willems, Mile of Music featured 200 artists over four days last year performing what’s billed as 100 percent original music, while drawing an estimated 80,000 attendees.
+Held annually in downtown Appleton, Mile of Music Festival is the largest of its kind in the Fox Cities.
+Presented by Fox Communities Credit Union and produced by Willems Marketing & Events, Mile of Music featured 200 artists over four days.
+In fact, with what’s billed as 100 percent original music, it draws 80,000 attendees.
 Due to its widening popularity, the festival is now bigger and better than ever before.
 The growing event is held during the first weekend in August.

 Trout Museum Of Art